I'm for the Hippopotamus: Plot

-Tom (Spencer) is a Safari organizer in Rhodesia.
+In 1950 Tom (Spencer) is a Safari organizer in Rhodesia.
 He is an animal lover at heart and secretly give his clients rifles loaded with blanks.
 His life changes with the arrival of his cousin and former business partner Slim (Hill).
 Both men have been raised by a Zimbabwean woman after they lost their parents, but they don't see eye to eye.
 Eventually they have to team up when they are threatened by Jack Ormond (Bugner), a local gangster trafficking ivory.

 When Ormond fails to buy out Tom and Slim, he decides to teach them a lesson by destroying their safari bus.
 Tom and Slim retaliate by freeing the animals caged in Osmond's estate.
-The local police get them arrested but thehy manage to escape to travel to the Zambesi river, where they pose as dockworkers and board one of Osmond's cargo ships loaded with ivory and wild animals en route to Canada.
-After a fight with Osmond and his men, Tom and Slim took control of the ship, free the animals and sail across the Ocean to the Maldives.
+The local police get them arrested but they manage to escape to travel to the Zambesi river, where they pose as dockworkers and board one of Osmond's cargo ships loaded with ivory and wild animals en route to Canada.
+After a fight with Osmond and his men, Tom and Slim take control of the ship, free the animals and sail across the Ocean to the Maldives.
 In the final scene, the ship's captain warns Tom and Slim that they are committing an act of piracy and the matter is far from over, to which Slim replies: 'No, no, the matter is definitely over'.